The ONE Thing Summary – Do You Know Your ONE Thing?

 #3 A Disciplined Life

-We’ve all been told at some point in our life that we have to be super-disciplined in order to be successful.
+We’ve all been told at some point in our life that we have to be a disciplined person in order to become successful.

 The ONE Thing says differently.
 The truth is we don’t need any more disciple than we already have.
 We just need to direct and manage it a little better.